digineo/mac-printer/README.md

 ## History

-This script was built as internal library at [Digineo GmbH](https://www.digineo.de) and made publicly available in 2016.
+This script was built as an internal library at [Digineo GmbH](https://www.digineo.de) and made publicly available in 2016.